 You cannot stumble into something novel by sticking to your routine.
 Serendipity requires doing things you’ve never done before, meeting random people, reading random books, etc. This is how you find new things, make connections between different fields, create theories, etc.

-This might seem at odds with the idea that you need to Design an operating cadence, but in reality, you just need to design an operating cadence that includes both routine and randomness, i.e., Build experimentation guidelines.
+This might seem at odds with the idea that you need to design an operating cadencebuild experimentation guidelines, but in reality, you just need to design an operating cadence that includes both routine and randomness.
+In other words, you need to build experimentation guidelines.

 References